wballard/VariableSky/concepts.markdown

 Different operations are available based on the type of data.

-* All Values
-  * `save`: writes a new value, which may be any JavaScript value
-  * `remove`: turns a value to undefined, different than saving null
-* Arrays
-  * `splice`: exactly like JavaScript splice, allows you to update arrays in place by index
-  * `reverse`: exactl like JavaScript reverse, reverses an array in place
-  * `push`, `pop`, `shift`, `unshift`: exactly like their JavaScript namesakes, these are convenience wrappers around splice

 ## Events
 Events are fired on both clients and servers on every operation.
 This allows you to attach callbacks to handle the data change, doing things